pulgueta/transactions/apps/backend/README.md

 This is the backend for the transactions app.
 It's built with Nest.js and uses a PostgreSQL database.

+> [!IMPORTANT]
+> You must have Docker installed to create the PostgreSQL database.

 ## Development

 To begin working on the backend, first install the dependencies: